Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_02_capabilities/guide.en-gb.md

 When using AI Endpoints, the **following rate limits apply**:

-- **Anonymous**: 2 requests per minute, per by IP and per model.
+- **Anonymous**: 2 requests per minute, per IP and per model.
-- **Authenticated with an API access key**: 400 requests per minute, per PCI project and per model.
+- **Authenticated with an API access key**: 400 requests per minute, per Public Cloud project and per model.

 If you exceed this limit, a **429 error code** will be returned.